kest3869/SimCSP/README.md

 ## TODO:
 - implement evaluate.sh
-    - implement eval_F1.py
-    - implement eval_summarize.py
-    - implement eval_plot.py
-    - should save a csv to in results with [pretrain:sccs/f1,finetune:sccs/f1,f1]
+    - implement eval_plot.py : should save a csv to in results with [pretrain:sccs/f1,finetune:sccs/f1,f1]
-    - should use spliceator_split to get 5-fold cross-validated results
-- generate baseline for SpliceBERT-human using all metrics
-- start implementation of exp.
-2
+- update train.py pretrain.py, and embed_gen.py to have + '/finetuned_models/' where used instead of += at beginnning of file for consistency and predictability

 ## EXPERIMENTS:
 - 1: relationship between f1/sccs in pretrain and fine-tune and its affects on F1 score